JohnScolaro/active-statistics/README.md

 Do you want to run this site locally to help develop/fix bugs/make new charts?
 Here is how to do it:

 * These steps may need modification for OSX/Linux, but I'm using WSL2 on Windows for development.
+You can't run on Windows alone because I use redis for data storage and task queues, and redis doesn't run on Windows (unless in WSL).

 1. In WSL, update apt with `sudo apt-get update && sudo apt-get upgrade`
 2. Install redis: `sudo apt-get install redis`